lukelex/railscasts.nvim/README.md

 (this is a work in progress)

-The goal is to be a 1/1 port of the original Textmate theme, respecting the differences and shortcomings of using TreeSitter grammar over TextMate's.
+The goal is to be a 1/1 port of the original Textmate theme, respecting the differences and shortcomings of using TreeSitter's grammar over TextMate's.

 The original theme can be found below: